Anemometer: Plate anemometers

 These are the first modern anemometers.
 They consist of a flat plate suspended from the top so that the wind deflects the plate.
-In 1450, the Italian art architect Leon Battista Alberti invented the first mechanical anemometer; in 1664 it was re-invented by Robert Hooke (who is often mistakenly considered the inventor of the first anemometer).
+In 1450, the Italian art architect Leon Battista Alberti invented the first such mechanical anemometer; in 1663 it was re-invented by Robert Hooke.
 Later versions of this form consisted of a flat plate, either square or circular, which is kept normal to the wind by a wind vane.
 The pressure of the wind on its face is balanced by a spring.
 The compression of the spring determines the actual force which the wind is exerting on the plate, and this is either read off on a suitable gauge, or on a recorder.
 Instruments of this kind do not respond to light winds, are inaccurate for high wind readings, and are slow at responding to variable winds.
 Plate anemometers have been used to trigger high wind alarms on bridges.

 Tube anemometers

 James Lind's anemometer of 1775 consisted of a vertically mounted glass U tube containing a liquid manometer (pressure gauge), with one end bent out in a horizontal direction to face the wind flow and the other vertical end capped.
-Though the Lind was not the first it was the most practical and best known anemometer of this type.
-If the wind blows into the mouth of a tube it causes an increase of pressure on one side of the manometer.
+Though the Lind was not the first, it was the most practical and best known anemometer of this type.
+If the wind blows into the mouth of a tube, it causes an increase of pressure on one side of the manometer.
 The wind over the open end of a vertical tube causes little change in pressure on the other side of the manometer.
 The resulting elevation difference in the two legs of the U tube is an indication of the wind speed.
 However, an accurate measurement requires that the wind speed be directly into the open end of the tube; small departures from the true direction of the wind causes large variations in the reading.

 The successful metal pressure tube anemometer of William Henry Dines in 1892 utilized the same pressure difference between the open mouth of a straight tube facing the wind and a ring of small holes in a vertical tube which is closed at the upper end.
 Both are mounted at the same height.
 The pressure differences on which the action depends are very small, and special means are required to register them.
 The recorder consists of a float in a sealed chamber partially filled with water.
 The pipe from the straight tube is connected to the top of the sealed chamber and the pipe from the small tubes is directed into the bottom inside the float.
 Since the pressure difference determines the vertical position of the float this is a measure of the wind speed.